Committed to Helping You Get Your Medicine

 - Your doctor sends both of these forms to Genentech BioOncology Access Solutions.

 You do not need to do anything else, but your doctor does.
-He or she needs to submit a form called the SMN.
-The SMN tells us your doctor wants to treat you with RITUXAN HYCELA.
-Make sure your doctor has sent us the SMN so you get help from us.
+He or she needs to submit the Prescriber Service Form.
+This form tells us your doctor wants to treat you with RITUXAN HYCELA.
+Make sure your doctor has sent us the Prescriber Service Form so you get help from us.

 My Health Plan Denied Coverage for RITUXAN HYCELA